mihaela-mab/IntroductionToRobotics/LaboratoryHomework/README.md

 e.
 Arduino
 f.
 Connector cable
 I used the pins number 11, 10 and 9 (in the setup function, they are defined as output), respectively A2, A1, A0 (in the setup function, they are defined as input).
 In the loop I repeatedly read the pot values and map them.
 After calling the setColor function, the led values are given as output.

+knockDetectorBuzzer

+This project required the following hardware components:
+a.
+1 passive buzzer for knock detection
+b.
+1 active buzzer for sound
+c.
+1 pushbutton
+d.
+2 resistors (100ohm), one for each buzzer
+e.
+Wires
+f.
+Arduino
+g.
+Connector cable
+The passive buzzer detects a knock and, after 5 seconds (time is measured with millis() function), the actvive one emits a sound with tone of 2500.
+The sound stops after pushing the button.